 A well-executed training project delivered by subject matter experts will result in an accelerated speed of learning and improved learner engagement.
-To achieve this outcome, the trainer must be highly skilled in the content, a compelling communicator, and adapt quickly to diverse conditions.
+To achieve this outcome, the corporate trainer must be highly skilled in the content, a compelling communicator, and adapt quickly to diverse conditions.
 Training is only as effective as the trainer providing it.

 According to Harvard Business Review, although organizations spend more than $350 billion globally on training, they are not spending their money effectively.
 The training you select to instruct your learners has a direct impact on the effectiveness of training.

-When selecting a trainer, consider the following three instructor competencies to ensure your next project produces actionable and desired results.
+When selecting a corporate trainer, consider the following three instructor competencies to ensure your next project produces actionable and desired results.

 1. Strong Industry Knowledge and Subject Matter Expertise

-A great trainer should have in-depth knowledge of the industry and topic that they will be training in.
+A great corporate trainer should have in-depth knowledge of the industry and topic that they will be training in.
 They should know what goes on in the marketplace, including industry concepts and best practices.
-By having this understanding, trainers are unable to simplify the training content into teachable and relatable chunks of information that relates to their business needs.
+By having this understanding, trainers are unable to simplify the training content into teachable and relatable chunks of information that relate to their business needs.

 Evaluating the selection of talent available will help to benchmark the expertise, qualifications, and knowledge potential for your training project.
 The following resources can be used to evaluate a trainer’s industry knowledge and subject matter expertise: